hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ### Trunk Port
-A Trunk is used to communicate over only one Connection with many VLAN´s.
-Without a Trunk you would need one Connection for each VLAN.
+A Trunk is used to communicate over only one connection with many VLAN´s.
+Without a Trunk you would need one connection for each VLAN.

 Switch(config)#
 ```bash